apigee/istio-mixer-adapter/README.md

         kubectl apply -f apigee-handler.yaml
         kubectl apply -f apigee-rule.yaml

-At this point, you should no longer be able to access your helloworld service.
+Once this has been done, you should no longer be able to access your helloworld service as it will now be protected per your Apigee policy.
 If you curl it:

     curl http://${GATEWAY_URL}/hello